ZupIT/beagle-docs/content/en/overview.md

 {{% playground file="overview-simple-example.json" language="en" %}}

 As you can see on the left side, we are declaring our screen with JSON.
 You can think of that JSON as what your backend provides to your frontend via a HTTP response.
 Frontend will then interpret it, and properly render it on the platform's screen (as you can see in the right side).
-Beagle provides libraries on the backend and frontend to completely handle this workflow for you.
+Beagle provides libraries on both backend and frontend to completely handle this workflow for you.

 Just to clarify, we are using JSON here because it is the most straightforward way to use Beagle, but it's not the most productive and scalable.
 We actually have a "language" (DSL in Kotlin) that you should use in your backend to produce this same JSON in a more productive way – with autocomplete and other benefits.